Wouldn’t it be nice to maintain the independence you crave while starting out as a writer?

 Why do I say so?

 One thing I love about writing is that—It’s easy to fool yourself out of writing, particularly when you hit a dry spell.
-This is where having a mentor comes in.
-They are invaluable tools that pushes us towards greatness.
+This is where having a mentor for your writing career comes in.
+They are invaluable tools that push us towards greatness.

 A mentor helps you set clear goals and then checks to make sure you’re meeting them.
 They are business investments.
-When business owners are mentored, seventy five percent of their businesses live past five years—double the survival rate of non-mentored small businesses.
+When entrepreneurs are mentored, seventy-five percent of their companies live past five years—double the survival rate of non-mentored small businesses.

 You need a writing mentor because…

-Whether you’re a beginner seeking for answers to basic questions or a frequently-published writer with a few or years of experience under your niche, every writer benefits from having a mentor.
+Whether you’re a beginner seeking for answers to fundamental questions or a frequently-published writer with a few or years of experience under your niche, every writer benefits from having a mentor.

 Before you take a step towards looking up to a mentor, these are the basic questions to ask where you strive.

 - Has he or she been where you want to go?

 - Is this person living a life you respect?

 - Do you trust his or her insights?